 Unfortunately, in Norway, the Domori brand is little known, which is a shame for real chocolate lovers.
 Especially those who are concerned about cacao origin and chocolate ingredients.

 Domori was the first chocolate company to use only fine cocoa, focusing on superior quality.

 - The first to control the entire supply chain starting from the plantations located in Central & South & America.

-- The first to rediscover and use for chocolate an ancient and simple formula on how to make chocolate.
-Simple as just cocoa paste and sugar and to make a 100% pure Criollo.
+- Domori is the first chocolate company to rediscover and use an ancient and simple formula on how to make chocolate.
+Simple as just cocoa paste and sugar to make a 100% pure Criollo.

-- And finally, the first chocolate maker to create a Chocolate Tasting Code for discovering the infinite nuances of cacao.
+- And finally, the first chocolate maker that has created a Chocolate Tasting Code to discover the infinite nuances of cacao.

 Gianluca's passion for the chocolate world began when he went to Venezuela in 1993.
 It was a project that had nothing to do with cocoa, but with water.
 But as he arrived, he went to visit a cocoa farm, Hacienda San José, on the Paria Peninsula.